Copyright 2025-2026 Thousand Brains Project

 searching_for_heading = False

-logging.debug("The final direction from conflict checking:")
+logger.debug("The final direction from conflict checking:")

 self.update_tangential_reps(vec_form=self.tangential_vec)